 These intransigent opinions smack of elitism and hardly bring balance to the discussion.
 In fact, it’s all a bit misleading, particularly for conscientious amateurs who are trying to make key decisions about digital photography based on their own preferences, resources and circumstances.

-My cameras are usually set to record RAW and JPEG.
-For the last 12 years my tweaked JPEGs have been more than good enough for quality prints, and I’m not easily pleased.
-But having RAW versions available means I can make use of the extra data on those occasions when I actually need it.
-(Sometimes I experiment with in-camera RAW conversions and been impressed by Fujifilm processing.)
+My cameras are always set to record RAW and JPEG.
+Over the last 12 years I’ve often used tweaked JPEGs for quality prints.
+But having RAW versions available ensured I could make use of the extra data on those occasions when the image warranted it.
+(Sometimes I have experimented with in-camera RAW conversions and been impressed by Fujifilm processing.)
 A lot depends on the image itself, exposure choices, shooting conditions and what manipulation is envisioned.
 It helps me a lot to be very familiar with powerful image-editing software, in particular its fundamental set of tools.

-There is a tangled mass of nonessential technical information related to this subject.
+There is a tangled mass of non-essential technical information related to this subject.
 A little of it is even interesting — but only a little.
 Essentially, one of the amateur’s biggest challenges is learning how to creatively use image-editing tools.
 If we shoot RAW we’ll start off by editing in conversion software.
-If we have contexts where we choose to shoot JPEG, for more typical editing we can load our shots into conventonal software that supports layers.
+If we have contexts where we choose to shoot JPEG, for more typical editing we can load our shots into conventional software that supports layers.
 Then we can save them as an appropriate format and see what needs to be done to selectively make the best use of the image’s content, tones and colour.
 With a little foresight we can shoot according to our editorial preferences.

 Should we shoot RAW only and edit the image in conversion software that may encourage us to apply tonal edits to every pixel?
 It’s likely that many converted images will benefit from additional selective work in conventional image-editing software.
-More powerful RAW converters, like ON1 Photo RAW 2018, have layers and a dizzying array of powerful tools that can make very useful targeted adjustments.
+But more powerful RAW converters, like ON1 Photo RAW 2018, have layers and a dizzying array of powerful tools that can make very useful targeted adjustments.
 In fact these days I use this program for almost all my image-editing.

 Prudent digital exposure may produce images that won’t look quite right until they are edited in software.
 An image’s more significant highlights are usually key.
 If they’re blown the image will usually suffer.
 Cameras can be set up to produce saturated, sharp JPEGs with good contrast that will need little or no work in software.
 But this can set unrealistic limits on the benefits of image-editing.
-It’s a fact that there are amateurs and successful pros who are happy to shoot JPEGs most of the time for their best work.
+It’s a fact that there are amateurs and successful pros who often shoot JPEGs.
 Their images are impressive and editing is probably minimal.

 Assuming a digital image is sensibly exposed, what’s the actual difference between RAW and JPEG?
 A lot depends on how much manipulation is needed, and where it’s applied.
 High quality JPEGs are a visual compromise.
 Data is stripped away because generally our eyes don’t need it.
 High resolution well-exposed JPEGs can be tonally impressive.
 But the problems can arise during prolonged and targeted editing when the compressed data will start to show the strain.
 For example, creating B&W images from channel-separated JPEGs reveals data limitations.
 Individual colour channels may show random blotches associated with in-camera colour interpolation and JPEG compression.